thi-ng/umbrella/packages/simd/README.md

 // the WASM module doesn't specify any own memory and it must be provided by user
-// the returned object contains all available vector functions & memory views const simd = init(new WebAssembly.Memory({ initial: 1 }));
+// the returned object contains all available vector functions & memory views
+// (an error will be thrown if WASM isn't available or SIMD unsupported) const simd = init(new WebAssembly.Memory({ initial: 1 }));

 // input data: 3x vec4 buffers